Delocalization of uniform graph homomorphisms from $\mathbb{Z}^2$ to $\mathbb{Z}$: Tools

+In the following lemma and later in the paper we shorthand expressions such as $\{v\in\Z^d\colon f_v>g_v\}$ to $\{f>g\}$.
 Write $\Cf$ for the (countable) collection of all finite, connected (non-empty) subsets of $\Z^d$. \begin{lemma} Let $(f,g)$ be sampled from a Gibbs measure for homomorphism pairs.
 Let $\eps:\Cf\to\{0,1\}$.
 Define a new pair of homomorphism height functions $(\tilde{f}, \tilde{g})$ as follows:

 Then $(\tilde{f}, \tilde{g})$ has the same distribution as $(f,g)$. \end{lemma}

 \begin{cor} Let $(f,g)$ be sampled from a Gibbs measure for homomorphism pairs.
 Let $\eps:\Cf\to\{0,1\}$.
 Define a new pair of homomorphism height functions $(\bar{f}, \bar{g})$ as follows: